Transforming EU Governance: The Digital Integration through EBSI and GLASS: The GLASS Project: A Study of Distributed Ledger Technology

-The overall structure of GLASS uses a distributed domain approach (Figure~\ref{jain1}) and is created using Hyperledger Fabric.
-In the example we three distinct sovereign nations that have joined a single channel to expedite the governance infrastructure, and where sovereign nation has two departments that are accountable for endorsing, validating, and committing citizens data.
-Each trusted department is then responsible in signing identity documents with their associated private key, and proven with their public key on the EBSI ledger.
+The GLASS project adopts a distributed domain approach.
+The project is based on Hyperledger Fabric, a platform used for building blockchain applications.
+In this instance, three sovereign nations collaborate on a single channel to enhance their governance infrastructure.
+Each nation comprises two departments responsible for the endorsement, validation, and recording of citizen data.
+These departments sign identity documents using private keys and verify them with public keys on the EBSI ledger.